and Your Family

 You can name yourself as the trustee if you want to maintain maximum control of the trust assets during your lifetime.
-You would also name a successor trustee who would take over the trustee duties upon your death or if you become mentally incapacitated.Who should I appoint as the trustee or successor trustee?
+As an experienced Bronx living trusts lawyer will explain, it is important that you name a successor trustee.
+The successor trust would take over the trustee duties upon your death or if you become mentally incapacitated.

 Many people believe that only wealthy people have the need for a trust.
-This is not a case.
+This is not the case.
 There are many different reasons to set up a trust.
 The amount of money that is needed to fund the trust depends on the purpose of the trust.
 It is not unusual for a trust to be initially funded with very little money, and then more is added over time.
 Furthermore, trust property can include assets other than cash.
 It is also possible to set up a trust, but not fund it.
 However, if you do not fund your trust the trust has little meaning and you would not realize any of the advantages of having a trust.Selecting a trustee

 A living trust can be designed to achieve a number of different personal and financial goals.

 - Educational trust.
 If you would like to make sure that your children, grandchildren or other relative has money to pay for college, then an educational trust may be the appropriate type of living trust.
-The trust document will specify that the trust property must be used only of educational expenses.
-You could specify that the trust can only be used to pay private school expense or college expenses.
+The trust document will specify that the trust property must be used only for educational expenses.
+You could specify that the trust can only be used to pay private school expenses or college expenses.
 You could specify that trust funds can be used just for tuition, or also for any education-related expense including tuition, room and board, and books and supplies.
 There can be strings attached.
 For example, you could require that the trust will only pay for 4 years of college, that it will only pay for college if the beneficiary maintains a certain GPA, or that it will only pay for college tuition to a particular school.

 - Minor trust.
-If you would like to put money into a trust for the a minor, you can do so and specify that the funds can only be used to pay for living expenses for the minor child.
-Then, when the child reaches the age of 18 or whatever age your chose, then you could specify that the assets will revert to the child, or the child will have greater access to the trust fund assets.
+If you would like to put money into a trust for a minor, you can do so and specify that the funds can only be used to pay for living expenses for the minor child.
+Then, when the child reaches the age of 18 or whatever age you chose, you could specify that the assets will revert to the child, or the child will have greater access to the trust fund assets.

 - Spendthrift trust.
 If you want to give property to someone who may not be a minor, but who does not have the ability to manage his or her finances, a spendthrift trust may be the way to go.
 The beneficiary could be someone who has shown that they do not have the skills or maturity to make sound decisions with their property.
 Or the beneficiary could be someone who is mentally incompetent and thus, needs a trust to manage his or her affairs.
 In the case of a spendthrift trust, not only will the beneficiary not be able to access the trust funds, but the beneficiary's creditors will also be unable to access the trust property.
 The trustee will have the authority to distribute money to the beneficiary or on behalf of the beneficiary in a responsible manner according to the terms of the trust.

 In addition, if you did not leave instructions in your will as to who should raise your surviving minor children, New York State may intervene and assign a guardian who you would not have selected to be the legal guardian of your minor children.

 Funding a living trust means transferring assets that you own to the trust.
 You as an individual will no longer own the assets.
 The assets will be owned by your trust for the benefit of the beneficiaries that you designate.
-Upon your death, with a few exceptions assets that you own that you did not transfer to your trust will have to go through probate before they are distributed to your beneficiaries according to the terms of your will or according to the rules of intestate succession.
+However, as an experienced living trusts attorney in the Bronx will explain, if you are the trustee of your living trust, you retain control over the assets.

 A trust can be funded with a variety of property.
 Such property may include a house or other real estate, a business, cash, brokerage accounts, precious metals, art, jewelry, antiques, and collections.
 One of the most common ways to fund a trust is with cash.
 This usually means changing the name on your bank account from your name to the name of your trust, or opening a new account in the name of you trust and transfer cash into that account.
 To fund a trust with investments, you would have to follow the same procedure: open a brokerage account in the name of the trust and transfer investments to it.